Redresses of the Merchantman

 7. Klingon transport (DS9: "Rules of Engagement")

-The first thing to annotate is that no stock footage of the Merchantman was used in any episode.
+No stock footage of the Merchantman was used in any episode.
 The miniature was more or less modified each time for new shots.

-Merchantman The original Merchantman from "Star Trek III" is rather well-documented, including fairly precise renditions in the Star Trek Fact Files, as well as a couple of publicity shots.
+The original Merchantman from "Star Trek III" is rather well-documented, including fairly precise renditions in the Star Trek Fact Files, as well as a couple of publicity shots.
 Yet, there is something odd about the vertical fin protruding from the aft ventral side of the vessel.
 This fin appears to be much longer on one of the publicity shots than on the actual ship visible on screen, as well as in the Fact Files schematics.
 The ship doesn't have such a long fin in any of its later appearances either.
 Obviously the lower part of the fin was cut off prior to the filming, either for technical reasons in the course of the motion control photography, or because it would have looked to much like an airplane on screen.
 Anyway, the Fact Files depiction is almost correct, only a small section of the forward end of the fin was removed on the actual model which is still present on the schematic.

 The scaling dilemma with the Klingon Bird-of-Prey is well-known, and the comparison with the Merchantman does anything but alleviate the problem.
-The Merchantman should be a ship of at least 100m, seeing that there is a confusing number of tiny details which would measure only some centimeters if the vessel were shuttle-sized.
+The Merchantman should be a ship of at least 100m, seeing that there is a confusing number of tiny details, which would measure only some centimeters if the vessel were shuttle-sized.
 On the other hand, there are absolutely no details such as windows and hatches which would have to be recognizable if the Merchantman were that small.
 Finally, the typical bridge dome points to a fairly large ship of more than 100m length.
 Still, for the sake of the dramatic impact the vessel is shown as being small as a shuttle, at the very most 20m in relation to a 109m BoP.
 With some fans claiming that this particular BoP should be just 50m long (as seen in "Star Trek IV" on Vulcan), the size issue is ultimately turned into a farce.

 Like the Straleb vessel too, the Atlec ship was supposed to appear tiny next to the massive Enterprise-D. Both ships look like they are at most around 150m long.
 It is to some degree a matter of taste whether the Atlec ship is the same class as the old Merchantman (it would be fitting, considering that the Atlec are depicted as a backward society).
 Anyway, the only visible difference between the two vessels is in their size, and the size remains disputable in the case of the Merchantman, whereas it is plausible in the case of the Atlec vessel.